Daily Thoughts : March 6th

 1 Pet 2:1 Therefore, rid yourselves of all malice and all deceit, hypocrisy, envy, and slander of every kind.

 Thus Peter brings this instruction before the church.
 Make sure, he says, that you have right attitudes towards everyone else.
 There are things here that have no place in the life of the Christian.
 First there is malice – a spiteful attitude that wants to get back at other people.
 Then there is deceit – simply deceiving others by telling lies (don't call them anything else.)
 Then there is hypocrisy – which meant play acting, or pretending to be something you are not.
 Be real, be truthful, be honest.
-Then comes envy – discontent with your lot, you wish for what others are or have.
+Then comes envy – discontent with your lot, so you wish for what others are or have.
 Finally there is slander – speaking untruths that pull down others, that damage their reputation and make others think badly of them.

 Return to Front Page